 While the Council has approved a balanced budget for 2022/23, we face significant financial challenges going forward.
-Current projections indicate a need to deliver at least £70.4m of recurring savings in 2023/24, increasing to £152.9m over the five-year period to 2026/27 as shown in the chart below:
+Current projections indicate a need to deliver at least £63m of recurring savings in 2023/24, increasing to £144m over the five-year period to 2026/27 as shown in the chart below:

 The urgent need to initiate a structured medium to longer-term savings programme was highlighted in both the Council's Best Value Assurance Report and the external auditor's report for 2020/21.
 In recognising this urgency, Directorates have been asked to develop potential options, captured by means of a standard template detailing service and performance impacts, risks and dependencies, with reference to the priorities set out in the Council's business plan.
-These proposals will be subject to a process of co-design between the incoming administration and officers.
+These proposals will be subject to a process of co-design between the incoming administration and officers and form the basis of public consultation in Autumn 2022.
 Given the extent of the challenge noted above, members will likely need to make increasingly difficult choices about the Council's priorities, including considering service reductions, across all service areas to maintain expenditure in line with available income.